apify/apify-docs/sources/platform/storage/dataset.md

 For all other dataset [API endpoints](/api/v2#/reference/datasets) , the rate limit is **30 requests per second** for each dataset.

-Consult the [API documentation](/api/v2#/introduction/rate-limiting) for more information and guidance on actinos to take if you exceed these rate limits.
+Check out the [API documentation](/api/v2#/introduction/rate-limiting) for more information and guidance on actions to take if you exceed these rate limits.